org-slashlib/grunt-angularjson-append-projects/README.md

 ## getting started ##

-This guide assumes, that you are familiar with the use of grunt.
+This guide assumes, that you are familiar with the use of npm and grunt.
 After having installed grunt@>=1.0.4, you may install this plugin by the following command:

 <code>npm install grunt-angularjson-append-projects --save-dev</code>